 When you look back over bosses you respected, bosses that were okay and bosses that were, how can I say it, needing a significant reboot, what made them different?

 I liked a boss that was honest with me.
 It seemed they knew when I messed up, it was unintentional.
 Now that doesn’t mean they overlooked my failures, but they were very quick and precise in pointing them out.
 But they also knew enough to use the mistake as a learning opportunity.
 They would not always tell me what I did wrong but took me through a process of self-discovering my error, and then they didn’t set out to fix or solve it they allowed me to make my diagnosis and create a prescriptive path to correct things.
 Oh yes, it is easier to have someone else fix it or tell you how to fix it, but it is a more sustainable lesson when you are challenged to figure it out yourself.

-But, this honesty isn’t just about performance, it is also about knowing what they know and helping others to understand what they know; knowledge transfer.
+But, this honesty isn’t just about performance, it is also about knowing what they know and helping others to understand what they know; this is knowledge transfer.
 Great bosses know that knowledge is power but only when knowledge is shared.
 A great boss and leader doesn’t use knowledge to look or act smart but to help everyone look and act smart.

-Also great bosses and leaders are very transparent with their purpose.
+Also, great bosses and leaders are very transparent with their purpose.
 This level of honesty is a skill of not just telling the truth but in living the truth.
 A great boss knows their every step, their every move is seen as an example to be followed and emulated.
-We know bosses are imperfect so when they mis-step a quick and heartfelt mea culpa is essential.
+We know bosses are imperfect so when they misstep a quick and heartfelt mea culpa is essential.
 Great leaders fess up to their faults, apologize and learn from them.